How to speed up your invoice processing workflow with AP software

 Manual entry leads to high turnover rate for accounts payable staff due to their frustrations with several aspects.
 Paper-based processes and in-person document approvals are the most tedious tasks, but AP struggles caused by manual AP entry also include a slower process, lost documents, fewer discounts, and poor supplier relationships.
 AP professionals are bound to their office when these manual processes aren’t digitized, which does not offer much flexibility for the deserving party.

 Purchase order matching is an important part of the invoice processing workflow as the original purchase order needs to be verified and cross referenced to the actual invoice.
 Manual PO matching is very error prone and time consuming.

 Invoices can be lost in many ways from the common “lost in the mail” excuse to the invoice getting lost in the approvers email inbox or on their desk if it’s a paper invoice.
 This can cause late payments or extra time on the AP professional or vendor to chase down the invoice.

 As new accountants are hired, there is a ramp up time for them to become familiar with your company’s particular process and reporting.
 New hires may not know the chart of accounts, which makes them slower and second guess themselves.

 Multiple approvers & routing to the right person

 Companies typically require invoice approval from between two to five people based on department, amount, customer, class, location amount, vendor.
 The more approvers required, the longer it can take for the invoice to be approved.
-If the invoice approval request is lost in one person’s inbox or sent to the wrong approver, the whole workflow is halted.
+If the invoice approval request is lost in one person’s inbox or sent to the wrong approver, the whole AP workflow is halted.

 Automation has its caveats